Console Light Web Monitoring Panel#

 Console Light - "Limit Req" section on the "HTTP Zones" tab

 Displays statistics of limit_reqs zones in the http context, generated from the /status/http/limit_reqs/ API section.
-The following data is provided for each zone:
+The following data is presented for each zone:

 Zone